 by Samantha Booth, Counseling Intern

-If you are losing a sense of peace in your life and you want to talk about it with a professional, we have competent and caring therapists in all four of our locations: River Counseling Services in Platte, Sioux Falls Psychological Services, and Stronghold Counseling Services in Sioux Falls and in Yankton -who will meet you where you are, offering hope.
-That is our mission.
+If you find yourself overwhelmed at your place of work, or struggling with generational challenges, at all four of our locations - River Counseling Services in Platte, Sioux Falls Psychological Services, and Stronghold Counseling Services in Sioux Falls and in Yankton, our mission is this- we meet you where you are, offering hope.
 You may schedule an appointment at the Platte office at 605-337-3444 or meet with one of our Sioux Falls or Yankton based therapists from your computer, smartphone, or in person at any of our clinics.
 To schedule an appointment, please call 605-334-2696.

 John Hopkins University, 2022

 The Center for Generational Kinetics, 2023